Emran9169/mysql-project/starting_with_data.md

       SELECT SUM(b.unitprice * b.unitssold)
       FROM all_sessions a
       JOIN analytics b ON a.visitid = b.visitid
-      WHERE a.country = 'United States'
-    ) AS revenue
+      WHERE city != '(not set)' AND city != 'not available in demo dataset' and a.country = 'United States' ) AS revenue
   FROM
     all_sessions al
   JOIN
     analytics an ON al.visitid = an.visitid
   WHERE
-    city != '(not set)' AND al.country = 'United States'
+    city != '(not set)' AND city != 'not available in demo dataset' and al.country = 'United States' GROUP BY
-  GROUP BY
     city
 ) AS subquery